bacchinl/PhD_Polythermal_Glacier_Svalbard/igm-example/README.md

 Run the first experiment with `igm_run +experiment=params_spin_up_enthalpy`

-To asses the sensitivity of the hydrothermal structure, change the temperature over the ela, the ela and modify the starting time of the simulation.
+To asses the sensitivity of the hydrothermal structure, change the temperature over the ela, the ela and modify the starting time of the simulation in the parameter file (experiment/params_spin_up_enthalpy.yaml).